ReconScribe

 Text Size:

 The ITR-1 Sahaj AY 2026-27 is the simplest return form in the Indian tax system, and as of this year, it covers a meaningfully wider slice of salaried taxpayers than ever before.
-CBDT Notification 45/2026 expanded ITR-1 in two ways that genuinely matter: a second house property is now allowed, and small equity long-term capital gains up to ₹1.25 lakh no longer push you to ITR-2.
+CBDT Notification 45/2026 now allows a second house property, and the relief that lets small equity long-term capital gains up to ₹1.25 lakh stay in ITR-1 (introduced for AY 2025-26 by Notification 40/2025) continues this year.

 If you are a salaried employee or pensioner with a clean income profile, this is the form for you.
 Here is exactly who qualifies, what changed, and how to file without triggering a Section 139(9) defective return notice.